wowthemesnet/mundana-theme-jekyll/_posts/2020-04-21-my-first-sunset-in-germany.md

 So, this year started with a lot of firsts for me : Relocating to a different city and living abroad, Living on my own and visitng Germany.
 I wanted a change of places and faces and it happened that I got accepted in a program in Munich for building digital products -> Digital Product School (DPS). and since I was on a break after the last startup that I worked for discontinued the product we were working on for business decisions, I wanted to explore more before going for another career decision.
 After gaining much experience in the work place from my former team and also realizing a little bit what I might enjoy for a career path for the current period and since I didn't want to apply for new full-time jobs yet, I decided to go for the Digital Product School in Munich and explore Germany's startup ecosystem and tech scene besides learning about the full process of building a digital product. and here I am in Munich with new plans and goals for this upcoming 3 months.

-Moving to Germany, I had some stuff in plan on a personal level and also career wise. the most prominent were :
+Moving to Germany, I had some stuff in plan on a personal level and also career wise.

+# Goals

 * Personal Level :